No-deal Brexit risk rises to 35%: JPMorgan economists

-LONDON (Reuters) - There is now a more than one-in-three chance that Britain leaves the European Union on Oct.
-31 without a deal in light of Prime Minister Boris Johnson’s move to suspend parliament, economists at U.S. investment bank JPMorgan (JPM.N) said on Thursday.
+LONDON, Aug 29 (Reuters) - There is now a more than one-in-three chance that Britain leaves the European Union on Oct.
+31 without a deal in light of Prime Minister Boris Johnson’s move to suspend parliament, economists at U.S. investment bank JPMorgan said on Thursday.

 “We have pushed the probability of a no-deal Brexit up from 25% to 35%,” economists Allan Monks and Malcolm Barr said in a note to clients.